IdoCohen138/RestAPI_Project/README.md

 Requerment for script:
 - do not clone the repository, the script do it for you.
+- download two folders "Script_Test-E2E" and "Script_Test-Modules" to your pc.

+ **to download specific folder from github repository you can use this tool: https://download-directory.github.io/**
 - change the variable inside each script named "path_to_your_location" to your script path location in your local pc.
 ```
 for example: path_to_your_location="C:/Users/Ido/PycharmProjects/SCRIPT/Script_Test-Modules"